NewOpenBible/NewOpenBible/final-usfm/NOTES-on-OEB.md

-Notes on the Open English Bible
+﻿Notes on the Open English Bible
 ===============================

 About
 -----

-The Open English Bible is the anticipated end product of a project intended to create an English translation of the Bible that is:
+The [Open English Bible](http://OpenEnglishBible.org) is the anticipated end product of a project intended to create an English translation of the Bible that is:

 * under a licence enabling the maximum reuse, remixing and sharing without requiring the payment of royalties or the obtaining of permission from copyright holders; and
 * a translation reflecting modern English usage and Biblical scholarship.

-The New Testament of the OEB is being formed by editing the public domain Twentieth Century New Testament, which was a new translation of the New Testament published in the early twentieth century, based on the Greek text of Westcott and Hort.
+The New Testament of the OEB is being formed by editing the public domain Twentieth Century New Testament (TCNT), which was a new translation of the New Testament published in the early twentieth century, based on the Greek text of Westcott and Hort.

 The Hebrew Bible is being formed by editing a number of public domain translations done by John E McFadyen and Charles F Kent.

 As such, the OEB as a translation does not stand within the Tyndale tradition but has a separate tradition in a similar manner to the NIV and New English Bible.

-Our website is at http://openenglishbible.org
+Its website is at http://OpenEnglishBible.org